prashantgrg01/miniscales/README.md

-# miniscales
+# miniscales - Minimal Music Scales Theory
-Learn the basic music scales and see how different notes and chords fit into a music scale.
+It's a web application to learn the basic music scales and see the different keys, notes and chords that fit into it.